 Missing: Darren Abramson, Letitia Meynell, Peter Schotch

-The Department of Philosophy's faculty are a highly respected group of academics.
+Our faculty is comprised of a highly respected group of academics, who

 Please visit our Faculty Accomplishments & News page